 are transient with a short lifetime on the order of a few

-nanoseconds and characterized by a continuous rearrange-
+nanoseconds and characterized by a continuous rear-

-molecule.
-Long range and persistent two-dimensional or-
+single DNA molecule.
+Long range and persistent two-

-2D liquid of adsorbed ions.
+strongly correlated 2D liquid of adsorbed ions.

 Our simulated system differs from the situation in ex-

 perimental studies in a number of aspects.
-First, the axes of
+First, the axes

-densely packed system the molecules undulate with a
+a densely packed system the molecules undulate with a

 wavelength (deflection length) less than the persistence

 length .
 We do not expect that the multivalent ion

 mediated interaction in a skewed configuration is qualita-